-The School of Behavioral and Brain Sciences’ doctor of audiology degree program is one of the nation’s most respected and listed No. 3 in the most recent rankings by U.S. News & World Report.
-The school was one of the first in the nation to implement the degree, which focuses on clinical preparation in the diagnosis and treatment of hearing disorders.
+The School of Behavioral and Brain Sciences’ Doctor of Audiology degree program is one of the nation’s most respected and stands at No. 3 in the most recent ranking by U.S. News & World Report.
+The school was one of the first in the nation to implement the Doctor of Audiology (AuD) degree.
+The AuD Program is accredited by the Accreditation Commission for Audiology Education (ACAE) and the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).
+This degree focuses on clinical preparation in the identification, diagnosis and treatment of hearing disorders, as well as rehabilitation of hearing loss.
 The program is highly competitive, with an acceptance rate of less than 10 percent.
 Graduates have a 100 percent pass rate on the PRAXIS, the national certification examination in audiology.

 The program offers students a unique experience in the classroom and supervised hands-on clinical service opportunities.

 Applicants must submit three letters of recommendation from individuals who can judge the candidate’s probability of success in graduate school.
 Use the electronic request form in the graduate application to submit the letters.
 Contact the graduate academic program department if you have any questions.

 1966 Inwood Road